Body found in missing woman search

 These are external links and will open in a new window

-A body has been found during a search for a missing woman in Easter Ross.
+A body has been found in the search for a missing pensioner in the north east of Scotland.

-Lynore Blackbeard, 63, was reported missing from Fearn, near Tain, on Wednesday but had last been seen in mid-December.
+Phyllis Milne, 86, was reported missing from the Quarryhill area of Keith, Moray, on Saturday.

-Police said the body was found during searches in the Fearn area.
+She was last spoken to by a family member at around 22:00 on Friday.